Marked Woman

 But the film’s emotional stakes never rise to her performance.
 Aside from the hostesses, the players are all thin stereotypes included to propel the plot.
 Consider Jane Bryan as Davis’s naïve kid sister.
 Her contrived arrival exists so she’ll get mixed up with Vanning and force Davis to turn to Bogart for help.

-Speaking of Bogart, despite his prominent second billing, his forgettable role amounts to fifteen minutes of screen time.
+Bogart’s character is just as thin.
+Despite his prominent second billing, his forgettable role amounts to fifteen minutes of screen time.
 He plays a generic tough kid turned honest G-man, a stereotype he’d reprise in next year’s Crime School.
-For Bogart, the film proves notable for introducing him to Mayo Methot, who he’d marry later that year.
-Knowing this, hearing Vanning dismisses Methot as “kinda old,” made me chuckle.

 As Vanning, Eduardo Ciannelli proves more memorable.
 His character is as one-dimensional as Bogart’s but Ciannelli gets some choice lines, like when he’s explaining to his slimy lawyer how, “I don’t make no deals with nobody.
 They make deals with me.
 All the time I’ve been that way, ever since I was that big.
 You think I care for money?
 All I care about is to make people do what I tell them.”